What are scenic easements?

 Many states expressly allow conservation easements that protect scenic values, and many more allow them as part of common law practice.

 Scenic protection is a popular conservation goal in and of itself.
-Scenic views and roads were among the conservation values expressly protected by 56 percent of land trusts examined in one recent study.
-The goal of scenic protection, however, often overlaps with other popular conservation goals such as protection of open space, wildlife habitat, forests, or wetlands.
+The goal of scenic protection, however, often overlaps with other popular conservation goals such as the protection of open space, wildlife habitats, forests, or wetlands.
 Given the overlap, many conservation easements are drafted not as single-purpose scenic easements but as mixed-purpose easements.
 This approach has the benefit of ensuring that if a conservation easement fails to qualify for scenic purposes under the Internal Revenue Service’s definition, it can still be supported under the definition of another permitted conservation value.

 The Role of Scenic Easements in Comprehensive Scenic Protection Programs

 Scenic easements are one tool among many used by both government and non-governmental organizations to protect the visual environment.
 The federal government traditionally has been at the forefront of scenic protection, but states and local governments have also enacted many important measures.
 Since the 1960s, a number of new national programs have authorized and funded a variety of approaches to protect the beauty of designated highways, rivers, trails, and other recreational areas.
 Many states have created similar programs, often modeled on their federal counterparts.
 Organizations at both the federal and state level tend to rely on a combination of regulation, land acquisition, and conservation easements to meet their goals.